nac-codes/thesis_bombing/combined_thesis.md

 Gentile, Gian P. *How Effective Is Strategic Bombing?
 Lessons Learned from World War II to Kosovo*.
 New York: New York University Press, 2001.

-Griffith, Charles. *The Quest: Haywood Hansell and American Strategic Bombing in World War II*.
+Griffith, Charles R. *The Quest: Haywood Hansell and American Strategic Bombing in World War II*.
 Knoxville: The University of Tennessee, 1994.

+Hansen, Randall. *Fire and Fury: The Allied Bombing of Germany 1942-45*.
+Toronto: Doubleday Canada, 2008.

 Hansell, Haywood S. *The Strategic Air War Against Germany and Japan: A Memoir*.
 Washington, D.C.: Office of Air Force History, 1986.

+Haun, Phil. *Lectures of the Air Corps Tactical School and American Strategic Bombing in World War II*.
+Lexington: The University Press of Kentucky, 2019.

 Hecks, Karl. *Bombing 1939-45: The Air Offensive Against Land Targets in World War Two*.
 London: Robert Hale, 1990.

 Hyman, Herbert.
 "The Psychology of Total War: Observations from the USSBS Morale Division."

+Kennett, Lee. *A History of Strategic Bombing*.
+New York: Charles Scribner's Sons, 1982.

 Knell, Hermann. *To Destroy a City: Strategic Bombing and Its Human Consequences in World War II*.
 Cambridge, MA: Da Capo Press, 2003.

-Kohn, Richard H., and Joseph P. Harahan. *Strategic Air Warfare: An Interview with Generals Curtis E. LeMay, Leon W. Johnson, David A. Burchinal, and Jack J. Catton*.
-Washington, D.C.: Office of Air Force History, 1988.
+Kohn, Richard H., and Joseph P. Harahan, eds. *Strategic Air Warfare: An Interview with Generals Curtis E. LeMay, Leon W. Johnson, David A. Burchinal, and Jack J. Catton*.
+Washington, D.C.: Office of Air Force History, United States Air Force, 1988.

 Levine, Alan J. *The Strategic Bombing of Germany, 1940-1945*.
 Westport, CT: Praeger, 1992.

 Maier, Charles S. "Targeting the city: Debates and silences about the aerial bombing of World War II."
-2010
+Cambridge: Cambridge Press, 2005.

 McFarland, Stephen L. *America's Pursuit of Precision Bombing, 1910-1945*.
-Washington, D.C.: Smithsonian Institution Press, 1995.
+Tuscaloosa: The University of Alabama Press, 1995.

+Mott, Lucien.
+"Strategic Bombing Campaign During World War Two: Pinpoint vs Area Bombing."
+St. John's University.

+Murray, Williamson. *Strategy for Defeat: The Luftwaffe, 1933-1945*.
+Maxwell Air Force Base, AL: Air University Press, 1983.

+Overy, Richard J. *The Air War 1939-1945*.
+Plunkett Lake Press, 2020.

 Overy, Richard. *The Bombers and the Bombed: Allied Air War Over Europe, 1940-1945*.
 New York: Viking, 2013.

 Pape, Robert Anthony. *Bombing to Win: Air Power and Coercion in War*.
 Ithaca: Cornell University Press, 1960.

-Parks, W. Hays.
-"Precision and Area Bombing: Who Did Which, and When?" *Journal of Strategic Studies* 18, no. 1 (1995): 145-174.
+Parks, W. Hays. "'Precision' and 'Area' Bombing: Who Did Which, and When?" *Journal of Strategic Studies* 18, no. 1 (1995): 145-174.

 Sherry, Michael S. *The Rise of American Air Power: The Creation of Armageddon*.
 New Haven: Yale University Press, 1987.